cqse/teamscale-profiler-dotnet/documentation/userguide.md

 # Teamscale .NET Profiler

 Test Gap analysis is a tool, which brings more transparency to the testing process.
 To this end, changes within an application are identified and matched against information about test execution.
 From a technical perspective, this requires two types of information:

 * the source code at the current revision
 * execution information, which is collected via the .NET Profiler

 The profiler writes method coverage information of a .NET application into a report file (a.k.a. *trace file*).
-It uses the standard .NET profiling interface and therefore can be used with any .NET application.
+It uses the builtin .NET profiling interface and therefore can be used with any .NET application.

 The trace file is created immediately after the first call of a .NET method.
 However, it remains mostly empty as long as the process runs.
 This avoids an unnecessary performance overhead due to file accesses.
 As soon as the process ends gracefully, the report is finished and all collected information is written to the trace file.